 “They have the opportunity to represent Randolph College and network with students, faculty, and business leaders from around Virginia.
 This experience helps students think critically about institutional assumptions and gain sensitivity to the different modes of discourse that are appropriate in different settings.”

 Founded in 1952, the Virginia Foundation for Independent Colleges is a nonprofit fundraising partnership supporting the programs and students of 15 leading independent colleges in the Commonwealth: Bridgewater College, Emory & Henry College, Hampden-Sydney College, Hollins University, Lynchburg College, Mary Baldwin College, Marymount University, Randolph College, Randolph-Macon College, Roanoke College, Shenandoah University, Sweet Briar College, University of Richmond, Virginia Wesleyan College, and Washington & Lee University.
-For additional information on the VFIC, visit www.vfic.org.Tags: Christian Ridenour '18, Danish Roshan, ethics bowl, Kaija Mortensen, Katya Schwab, philosophy, political science, VFIC, Vincent Vecera, Virginia Foundation for Independent Colleges
+For additional information on the VFIC, visit www.vfic.org.Tags: Christian Ridenour '18, comparative philosophy, Danish Roshan, ethics bowl, Kaija Mortensen, Katya Schwab, philosophy, political science, VFIC, Vincent Vecera, Virginia Foundation for Independent Colleges